WILD PEACE SANCTUARY

 Landowner & Organic Farmer

 Mary has been an organic farmer and gardener for more than three decades and is passionate about the need for local food security.
-She is glad to be able to support the rewilding and regenerative land projects, and the healing opportunities for animals, land, and people, at Wild Peace Sanctuary.
+She is glad to be able to support the rewilding and regenerative land projects, and healing between animals, land, and people, at Wild Peace Sanctuary.
 The founder of R.O.A.D.
 (Rural Organic Agricultural Development) for Change, an Oregon-based non-profit focused on developing organic agriculture on rural lands through education and research, Mary is proud to have protected the land she stewards from chemical pollutants for more than half a century.
-A Cornell graduate, former English professor, and fierce advocate for women's rights, Mary helped to found the first women's safe shelter in Lincoln County on the Oregon Coast.
-She lives with her St Bernard, Sid, and two black cats, Gordon and Thelma.
+Cornell graduate, former English professor, author, and fierce advocate for women's rights, Mary helped to found the first women's safe shelter in Lincoln County on the Oregon Coast.
+She lives alone on the top of the hill with her St Bernard dog, Sid, and black cats, Gordon and Thelma.

 SHANNON CRANDELL